speedsticko/planmart/readme.md

     * Food items shipped to CA, NY
     * Clothing items shipped to CT
 * Orders to nonprofits are exempt from all tax and shipping
 * Orders get 1 reward point per $2 spent
 * Orders get double rewards points when:
     * Using PlanMart rewards credit card
     * Three of these criteria met:
         * Multiple different products in the same order
-        * Orders over $200 shipped to US territories other than AZ
+        * Orders over $200 shipped to US regions other than AZ
         * Orders over $100 shipped to AZ
         * Orders on:
             * Any of the [3 recurring Black Fridays](https://en.wikipedia.org/wiki/List_of_Black_Fridays#Repetitive_events)